-The Pierre Secondary School has been classified as having an overall moderate exposure, with the primary hazards being hurricanes & tropical storms (and associated wind), flooding, volcanic activity and landslides.
-The analysis of the adaptive capacity revealed that the school has some barriers and limitations, however their capacity to adjust to change (induced by the hazards to which they are exposed), to moderate potential damages, to take advantage of opportunities, or to cope with the consequences is high.
+The Colihaut Primary School, because of its coastal location, has inherent characteristics that exacerbate the degree of exposure to natural hazards, climate change and variability, and has been classified as having an overall high exposure.
+The analysis of the adaptive capacity revealed that the school has several barriers and limitations, as such their capacity to adjust to change (induced by the hazards to which they are exposed), to moderate potential damages, to take advantage of opportunities, or to cope with the consequences is moderate.
 There are additional strategies that the school can employ to improve their adaptive capacity, however these may come at significant cost (presented in Section 8).
 As the school is government funded, this may further constrain the school's ability to adapt.
-As such, the Pierre Charles Secondary School can be characterised as low to moderately vulnerable.
+As such, the Colihaut Primary School can be characterised as having moderate to high vulnerability.